 cat /proc/driver/nvidia/version

-If a message similar to the one below is output, it means you have installed it correctly:
+If a message similar to the following is output, it has been installed correctly:

 1